 Lake Health has state-of-the-art hand therapy clinics at the TriPoint Medical Center (440-354-1626) and West Medical Center (440-953-6036).
 Our clinics are the only ones in the area staffed by certified hand therapists.

-For an appointment, call either location (physician prescription required).
+For an appointment or more information, simply call either location (physician prescription required).